-Joseph K. Powers’ practice focuses on handling and resolving coverage and bad faith disputes on behalf of insurers, with an emphasis on the defense of insurers in coverage and bad faith litigation.
+Joseph Powers’ practice focuses on handling and resolving coverage and bad faith disputes on behalf of insurers, with an emphasis on the defense of insurers in coverage and bad faith litigation.

-Mr. Powers has handled motions, trials and appeals in state and federal courts in New York, New Jersey and throughout the United States and Puerto Rico.
+Joseph has handled motions, trials and appeals in state and federal courts in New York, New Jersey and throughout the United States and Puerto Rico.
 He has substantial experience handling claims arising from a broad array of insurance products, including commercial property and casualty, professional indemnity, fidelity and other specialty lines products.

 - Obtained summary judgment under primary and excess insurance policies regarding property damage at a large-scale construction project in Maryland.
 The district court determined that the insurer was entitled to summary judgment because their insured did not obtain consent before settling underlying action.
 The 4th Circuit affirmed the grant of summary judgment in Perini/Tompkins Joint Venture v.
 ACE American Insurance Co, No. 12-2415, 2013 WL 6570947 (4th Cir.
 2013).

 - Achieved summary judgment for insurer under professional liability policy that excluded coverage based upon losses arising out of derivative investments.
 The Central Dist. of California ruled that an investor in Brookstreet Securities Corp., which is facing fraud allegations from securities regulators, was not owed any coverage from the defunct brokerage firm’s liability insurer.
 Summary judgment was affirmed by the 9th Circuit in Illinois Union Insurance Co. v.
 Brookstreet Securities Corp. et al., 10-55060 (9th Cir.
 2011).